Taking narcotics for back pain

 Narcotics can make you sleepy and confused.
 Impaired judgment is common.
 When you are taking narcotics, DO NOT drink alcohol, use street drugs, or drive or operate heavy machinery.

-If your narcotic prescription makes you feel sick to your stomach or causes you to throw up, try taking your medicine with food.
-Other medications can often help with nausea, as well.
+If the narcotic medicine makes you feel sick to your stomach or causes you to throw up, try taking your medicine with food.
+Other medicines can often help with nausea, as well.

 Chaparro LE, Furlan AD, Deshpande A, Mailis-Gagnon A, Atlas S, Turk DC.
 Opioids compared to placebo or other treatments for chronic low-back pain: an update of the Cochrane Review.
 Spine.
 2014;(7):556-63.
 PMID: 24480962 www.ncbi.nlm.nih.gov/pubmed/24480962.